brettwickham/brettwickham.github.io/index.md

 ## Projects

-<p class="lead">My passion is to develop websites that embrace mobile-first responsive design, with smart JavaScript implementations that create a positive experience for users.
-I like to work with modern frameworks like Bootstrap, Angular and React.</p>
+My passion is to create websites that deliver excellent user experiences by embracing mobile-first responsive design, modern frameworks, and smart JavaScript implementations.

-<p class="lead">Browse some of my projects below.
-Use the filters to update the view.</p>
+**Browse some of my projects below.
+Use filters to update the view.**